Moguri/panda3d-simplepbr/README.md

 : The window to attach the framebuffer too, defaults to `base.win` if `None` `camera_node`
-: The NodePath of the camera to use when rendering the scene, defaults to `base.cam` if `None` `use_normal_maps`
+: The NodePath of the camera to use when rendering the scene, defaults to `base.cam` if `None` `msaa_samples`
+: The number of samples to use for multisample anti-aliasing, defaults to 4 `max_lights`
+: The maximum number of lights to render, defaults to 8 `use_normal_maps`
 : Use normal maps to modify fragment normals, defaults to `False` (NOTE: Requires models with appropriate tangents defined)